-If you've recently completed a Polygon transaction on OpenSea, but the balance on OpenSea hasn't updated (sometimes there is a delay across blockchains updating), all you need to do is check your account on wallet.matic.network to view the correct balance.
+If you've recently completed a Polygon transaction on OpenSea, but the balance on OpenSea hasn't updated (there can be a short delay across blockchains updating), you can use wallet.polygon.technology to view the correct balance.

 Using Polygonscan is just like using Etherscan!
 You can use Polygonscan to view transactions and addresses on the Polygon (PoS) mainnet.

 Simply to go Polygonscan.com and use the same wallet address you use on Ethereum.
 For example, if you use MetaMask, simply copy the address at the top of the MetaMask extension and copy it in the search field on Polygonscan.